 - (1) Students register for ordinary examinations when they register their individual education plan in Studentweb by the stipulated deadlines.
-It is the student's responsibility to check that the registration is correct. - (2) It is the student's responsibility to register for resits/rescheduled examinations by the stipulated deadlines. - (3) External candidates automatically register for the examination when their application for the right to sit the examination is granted, cf. Section 2-6. - (4) Withdrawal from an examination must take place at least two weeks before the examination date.
-Later withdrawal from an examination or non-attendance without valid documented absence counts as an examination attempt - (5) It is the student's responsibility to ensure that they know the time and place of the examination.
+It is the student's responsibility to check that the registration is correct. - (2) It is the student's responsibility to apply for registration for resits and rescheduled examinations by the stipulated deadlines. - (3) External candidates are automatically registered for an examination when their application for the right to sit examinations is granted, cf. section 2-6.

+- (4) Withdrawal from an examination must take place at least two weeks before the examination date.
+Later withdrawal from an examination or non-attendance without valid documented absence counts as an examination attempt. - (5) It is the student's responsibility to ensure that they know the time and place of the examination.